-- C-1 Fully describe all of the goods you have exported to Australia during the assessment period.
-Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods. - C-2 List each model/type of the good exported to Australia (these models should cover all models listed in spreadsheet "Australian Sales" See section B of this questionnaire). - C-3 If you sell like goods on the domestic market, for each model/type that your business has exported to Australia during the assessment period, list the most comparable model(s) sold domestically and provide a detailed explanation of the differences where those goods sold domestically (i.e. the like goods see explanation in glossary) are not identical to the goods exported to Australia.
+C-2 List each model/type of the good exported to Australia (these models should cover all models listed in spreadsheet "Australian Sales" - See section B of this questionnaire).

+Please refer to Annex C-2 for the List of each type of goods under consideration exported to Australia.

+C-3 If you sell like goods on the domestic market, for each model/type that your business has exported to Australia during the assessment period, list the most comparable model(s) sold domestically and provide a detailed explanation of the differences where those goods sold domestically (i.e. the like goods - see explanation in glossary) are not identical to the goods exported to Australia.